dbuentello/slack-old-joe/README.md

 - "About Slack" box contains the expected version number and modifiers (macOS)
 - "About Slack" window contains the expected version number and modifiers (Windows, Linux)
 - "About Slack" window contains an acknowledgements button
-- Creating a new post opens a posts window
+- Creating a new post opens a posts window (Disabled: Not available in Sonic as of 6/16)
-- Can create a post that's being saved and shared back to the correct channel
+- Can create a post that's being saved and shared back to the correct channel (Disabled: Not available in Sonic as of 6/16)

 #### Deep Links
-- `slack://open?team=` works and opens the correct team
+- `slack://open?team=` works and opens the correct team ((Disabled: Not available in Sonic as of 6/16))
 - `slack://channel` works and opens the correct channel
 - `slack://file` works and opens the right file